 The CARSON CAD, by policy adopted by the Board of Directors and the Chief Appraiser, reappraises 1/3 of all property in the district every year.
 The reappraisal year consists of an inspection of 1/3 of all properties in the district.
-Tax year 2023 White Deer ISD tax year 2024 is a reappraisal year for Groom ISD and 2025 is a reappraisal year for Panhandle ISD
+Tax year 2025 White Deer ISD tax year and Groom ISD and 2026 is a reappraisal year for Panhandle ISD.
+Tax year 2027 will a review and maintain with changes as needed.